What Is a Non Compete Agreement Massachusetts?

 Currently, non-compete agreements will be adjudicated under contract law, but if Massachusetts is successful at the "garden leave" bills they are trying to pass, the court systems may begin to judge them under new legislation.
 While the court systems in Massachusetts may be a little hesitant to tread in new waters of judging non-compete agreements, it would not be the first time that Massachusetts has separated themselves through their legislation.

 If you need help with non-compete agreement Massachusetts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.